lsst/ap_pipe/doc/lsst.ap.pipe/getting-started-gen2.rst

 that works with ``ap_pipe`` in the :doc:`/modules/lsst.ap.verify/datasets` format is available as `ap_verify_hits2015`_.
-However, this dataset must be ingested as described in :ref:`section-ap-pipe-ingesting-data-files-gen2`, and the reference catalog and defect files must be decompressed and extracted.
+However, this dataset must be ingested as described in :ref:`section-ap-pipe-ingesting-data-files-gen2`, and the reference catalog files must be decompressed and extracted.

 Please continue to :doc:`Pipeline Tutorial <pipeline-tutorial-gen2>` for more details about running the AP Pipeline and interpreting the results.